 Directions: Check current conditions and the best current route at WTA's website and trip reports.

 Murhut Falls, Olympic National Forest

-Distance: 1.6 miles round trip, 300 feet elevation gain, Northwest Forest Pass required
+Distance: 1.6 miles round trip, 300 feet elevation gain, Northwest Forest Pass required to park.

 Conditions: Find current conditions at WTA.

 Kids will love: Blooming wild rhododendrons tucked among the ferns.

 Highlights: Short and sweet, this trail delivers its reward — an enchanting 130-foot tiered waterfall — in just under a mile of easy walking, likely in solitude.
 Although the hike is not well known, it is well maintained, and the ascent is gentle enough for small children as the trail is a converted logging road.